-In this Itinerary, we invite you to join us in Namibia's vast, untamed Kaokoveld and participate in the conservation initiatives that we support, from tracking the unique desert-adapted lion to engaging with the communities that must live alongside these animals.
+On this journey, we invite you to join us in Namibia's vast, untamed Kaokoveld and participate in the conservation initiatives that we support, from tracking the unique desert-adapted lion to engaging with the communities that must live alongside these animals.

 All funds raised from this itinerary go directly to the Desert Lion Project.